 From Key Stage 4, pupils follow a transition course which leads to accreditation and qualifications where appropriate.
 The expectation is that the majority of learners leave Nancealverne school with a Qualification in ASDAN Personal Progress or Personal and Social Development at Entry Level, as well as accredited learning in other areas of ASDAN.

-For those students who are able to, we also offer Entry level Functional Skills qualifications in English and Maths through EDEXCEL and AQA.
+For those students who are able to, we also offer Entry level Functional Skills qualifications in English and Maths through Edexcel

 ASDAN modules focus on skills including communication, numeracy, literacy and PSHE (Personal, Health and Social Education) as well as life skills which aim to develop individual personal autonomy and independence.
 The qualifications and accreditations are nationally recognised by the awarding bodies and demonstrates recognition of the students' achievements.

 The students are encouraged to be as independent as possible and to be aware that their actions have implications not only for themselves and for others.
 During the year students will participate in focus weeks when the modules they undertake will work towards enterprise, industry, and work-related skills.
 These modules help to demonstrate to the students their roles and responsibilities as part of the wider community of which they are an important and integral part.

 The school works with parents, Social Care and Careers South West to select and access post-school opportunities.
 A careers convention is organised annually where all providers are invited to the school.
 A link course is offered at the local college and students are encouraged to look at alternative placements from the age of sixteen.
 Visits to post 19 provisions are regular throughout the school year, and learners are encouraged to make choices about their future with the support of their family, the school and independent careers education and advice.